mihikakamat/Mihika-Kamat---BlueStamp-Portfolio/index.md

 # First Milestone

-**Don't forget to replace the text below with the embedding for your milestone video.
-Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

-<iframe width="560" height="315" src="https://www.youtube.com/embed/CaCazFBhYKs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<iframe width="996" height="560" src="https://www.youtube.com/embed/EciZOCs-LQc?list=PLe-u_DjFx7eui8dmPGji-0-slT8KydYv_" title="Mihika K. Milestone 1" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

   The Smartphone Cardboard Robot is built with servos, LEDs, an electrical circuit, and encased with cardboard blocks.
 Each of the servos allow the movement of the head, the arms, and legs.
 LEDs in the head simulate eyes, and will blink in different patterns to indicate different modes.